Skip to Content

 How to Remove Staples from Subfloor: Hardwood Subfloors

-Hardwood floor staple removal is far more complicated than softwood floor staple removal.
-Most of the staples will need to be removed from hardwood floors like oak using the smaller scraper or the diagonal cutters.
+Hardwood floor staple removal is much harder than softwood.
+Most staples on oak hardwood floors must be removed using a smaller scraper or diagonal cutters.

-Personna produces a 4″ scrape with a bulbous handle.
-As a result, it is much simpler to press down on the scraper at its back without experiencing hand discomfort.
-It will be cost-effective unless only a few staples need to be taken out.
+Personna scrapes 4″ with a bulbous handle.
+Thus, pressing down on the scraper’s rear is easier without hand strain.
+It will be cost-effective unless only a few staples are removed.

 What to Avoid When Removing Staples on Subfloors